The symptom

 Who this is for

-Operators who want AI working in the business, not photo-op announcements about AI.
+Founders who want AI working in the business, not photo-op announcements about AI.
 If the goal is to look modern at a conference, we’re not the call.
 If the goal is to compound time savings and remove human bottlenecks, we are.